An uncomfortable concealed carry experience is the worst. A good holster can make all the difference.

 - Utilizes military-grade shock cord that allows the firearm to flex closer to the body for improved concealment and comfortable movement.

-- The shock cord can be easily replaced if needed and is available in different colors.
+- The shock cord can be easily replaced and is available in different colors.

 This redditor recommends the Axis.
 “Tier 1 has been the best holster and most comfortable.”

-- The holster is custom molded to provide a perfect fit for specific firearm models, ensuring a secure and snug hold.
+- Custom molded for a wide range of specific firearm models, ensuring a secure and snug hold.

-- The open-top design allows for a smooth and quick draw, enabling fast and efficient access to your firearm when needed.
+- Open-top design allows for a smooth and quick draw.

-- The thumb break strap is strategically placed to provide an additional layer of retention, keeping your firearm securely in place.
+- Thumb break strap is strategically placed to provide an additional layer of retention.

-- With an adjustable cant angle, you can personalize the holster's positioning to achieve the most comfortable and natural draw angle for your body type and carry preference.
+- Adjustable cant angle lets you personalize the holster's positioning to achieve the most comfortable and natural draw angle for your body type and carry preference.

-- It features sturdy belt loops that securely attach the holster to your belt, providing stability and minimizing shifting or discomfort during movement.
+- Sturdy belt loops that securely attach the holster to your belt.

-- The premium leather construction, combined with meticulous attention to detail, ensures a comfortable fit against your body throughout the day, reducing hot spots and discomfort associated with prolonged carry.
+- Premium leather construction, combined with meticulous attention to detail, ensures a comfortable fit against your body throughout the day.

 “I don’t even notice it’s there,” says this redditor about carrying his Glock 43 in the 1791 holster.